The world of crafting is a huge and exciting place. So huge and exciting, in fact, that it can sometimes be difficult to find your starting point.

 - Application Fluid, for transfer

-Thankfully, some of our favorite craft cutter brands do some really generous bundle deals.
+Thankfully, some of the best craft cutter brands do some really generous bundle deals which throw in a load of materials and tools with their machines.

 And that’s everything you need to know about vinyl cutting and vinyl cutting machines — any questions?